 So, am I going to tell you to go to 5 different stores in search of the stuff?
 No, not quite.
 But you will probably have to order them online.
 And, of course, if you’re not worried about this recipe being vegan, feel free to use the regular white chocolate chips found in stores.

-These are B’s favorite, of the cookies I’ve made so far!
+These are a repeat favorite among my friends, of the cookies I’ve brought them so far!
 Not only that, but an entire recipe of these nearly instantly disappeared last time I brought them to a large group of people.
+And…see above–this works as a giant cookie, too, if you prefer that.

 - 2 1/4c flour